phly/PhlyBlog/README.md

         )),
     ));

-When you run the script, it will generate files in the locations you specify in your configuration.
+When you run the command line tool, it will generate files in the locations you specify in your configuration.

 License
 ----